davxy/jam-test-vectors/reports/README.md

 A mapping of error code semantics is provided within the ASN.1 schema for this subsystem.

+## Previously Reported Packages

+To verify that the reported packages have not already been reported, the GP prescribes checking that each package is not included in the set constructed from all packages found in the following sources from the prior
+state: recent block history (β), recently accumulated work packages (ξ), ready-to-be-accumulated packages (φ), and availability assignments (ρ).

+At present, the accumulated set and ready queue are left empty.
+There are plans to introduce additional tests in the near future to improve duplicate detection.

 ## Tiny Vectors

 - [report_curr_rotation](./tiny/report_curr_rotation-1.json) 🟢